HongThaiPham/angular-cli.dotnet/README.md

 Run `npm install` to install dependencies.
 Then you can start it with `npm start`, the application is compiled with AOT and support the Hot Module Replacement (HMR) to speed up your development.
 ### ASP.Net Core
 Under Server folder, the ASP.Net Core project is used to deploy the application.
-Run `dotnet pubish`, it will compile the Angular application to the `wwwroot` folder.
+Run `dotnet publish`, it will compile the Angular application to the `wwwroot` folder.
 If you want to test the deployment just build the project in debug, in will compile the Angular application to `wwwroot` as well.
 ## Build from sources
 Run `make.cmd` on windows